wp-plugins/rs-nofollow-blogroll/readme.txt

 Tested up to: 4.1
 Stable tag: trunk

-A simple plugin that adds rel="nofollow" attribute to non-homepage Blogroll Links.
-Improves SEO while still giving link love to your favorite sites.
+A simple plugin that adds rel=nofollow attribute to non-homepage Blogroll Links.
+Improves SEO while giving link love to your favorite sites.

 == Description ==